PlasmaPy/PlasmaPy/docs/plasma_calculator/index.rst

 Overview
 --------

-Plasma calculator is an interactive notebook installed alongside PlasmaPy that allows users to input a set of plasma properties and get immediate output for multiple functions at once.
+The Plasma Calculator is an interactive Jupyter notebook that is packaged with `plasmapy`, and allows users to input a set of plasma properties and immediate calculate multiple plasma parameters.

 .. note::